gulmert89/studyRoom_docker/README.md

-### Lesson 52: App Overview
-* The dependency, `redis` is a JS client library for connecting to the Redis server to pull/update information.
-### Lesson 54: Introducing Docker Compose
-* When we tried to run the node app container, it throws an error about failing to connect Redis server.
-We run a Redis server in another terminal but it still throws the error.
-Why?
-Because these two containers don't have any automatic communication between two.
-They are two isolated processes, separate containers!
-To connect them, we have 2 options:
-    * Docker CLI's Networking Features
-        * It's pain in the arse!
-Need to handle bunch of commands and rerun every single time!
-        * The teacher said that he had never seen a person that did this in the industry.
-    * Docker Compose
-        * It's a separate CLI tool.
-        * Used to start up multiple containers at the same time.
-        * Automates some of the long-winded arguments we were passing to `docker run`.
 ### Lesson 55: Docker Compose Files
 * `docker-compose.yml` file contains all the options we'd normally pass to `docker-cli`.
 We're gonna tell that file:
     * _Here are the containers I want created:_